seediffusion/fuge/README.md

 ## Contributing

-If you wish to make a contribution to Fuge, you can do so at the [official GitHub repository](https://github.com/seediffusion/fuge).
+If you wish to make a contribution to FUGE, you can do so at the [official GitHub repository](https://github.com/seediffusion/FUGE).

 ## Contact Seediffusion